 Trapilo, Steve b.
 September 20, 1964 d.
 May 21, 2004 Professional Football Player.
 After graduating from Boston College, he was drafted in the fourth round of the 1987 NFL draft by the New Orleans Saints.
 At 6 foot 5 and 290 pounds, he was an offensive guard with the Saints for six years from 1987 to 1992.
 He was inducted in the Boston College Hall of Fame in 2001.
 Stephen Paul Trapilo owned and operated a number of health and fitness clubs after his playing days ended.
 He died of a heart attack.
 (Bio by: Mel Bashore) Milton Cemetery, Milton, Norfolk County, Massachusetts, USA

-Weinert, Paul H. b.
+Weinert, SGT.
+Paul H. b.
 July 15, 1869 d.
 January 19, 1919 Indian Campaigns Congressional Medal of Honor Recipient.
 He served as a Sergeant in the United States Army in Battery E, 1st U.S. Artillery.
 He was awarded the Medal of Honor for action on December 29, 1890 at Wounded Knee Creek, South Dakota.
 His citation reads "Taking the place of his commanding officer, who had fallen severely wounded, he gallantly served his piece, after each fire advancing it to a better position."
 (Bio by: Don Morfe) Milton Cemetery, Milton, Norfolk County, Massachusetts, USA Plot: Linden Path, Lot 906